 100% compatible: Weglot works with all PrestaShop Templates and Modules

 An SEO-friendly solution: All your translated pages are automatically indexed on Google

 This is where you can see and manage all your translations.
 Create your account here.

 After validating your email, you’ll arrive on the Weglot setup page.
 Enter your website URL (You must enter your own domain name, like “mywebsite.com”—not a temporary or localhost URL).

 Then, specify the original language of your website (the language you created it in), and the languages you want to translate it into.

 In the above example:

 Click “Next” to go to the next step.

 In this step, you’ll add new DNS entries to your DNS record.

-Go to your Domain Name System provider (like GoDaddy, 1&1, Gandhi, etc), and find the DNS entries settings where you can add the new entries (CNAME / Aliases).
-If you are not sure how to do it or where it is, we can help you.
-Just email us at email@example.com.
+If you are not sure how to do this or where to find your DNS settings, we can help you.
+Just email us at firstname.lastname@example.org.